-As I tossed on my squeaky cot, I knew that readers would want to send medicine for the old man and dresses for the little girls.
-But there is no postal system to deliver them and no Peace Corps volunteers to encourage an old man's hope.
+As I tossed and turned on my squeaky cot, I knew that readers would want to send medicine for the old man and dresses for the little girls I had seen in church.
+But there is no postal system to deliver them and no more Peace Corps volunteers to encourage an old man's false hope.